John R. Butler

 Aurora, IL 60506

-- Associate and Director of Strategic Communication and Research Initiatives, The Ehrhardt Foundation, Chicago, Illinois (2005-2008)
+- Previously appointed as Associate and Director of Strategic Communication and Research Initiatives at the Ehrhardt Foundation (2005-2008).

 - Ph.D., University of Pittsburgh, Department of Rhetoric and Communication, Emphasis: Public Argument.